US unveils new B-21 stealth bomber capable of uncrewed flight

 Like the F-22 and F-35 warplanes, the B-21 features stealth technology, which minimizes an aircraft's signature through both its shape and the materials it is constructed from, making it harder for adversaries to detect.

 "Fifty years of advances in low-observable technology have gone into this aircraft," Austin said.
-"Even the most sophisticated air defense systems will struggle to detect the B-21 in the sky."
+"Even the most sophisticated air defence systems will struggle to detect the B-21 in the sky."

 The plane is also built with an "open system architecture," which allows for the incorporation of "new weapons that haven't even been invented yet," he said.